Mert30/YZTA-Bootcamp-Group-110/README.md

 	- The project's code structure was refactored to align with the `Block Pattern` architecture.
 	- Database connection with `Firebase` was established, and data recording operations were successfully implemented.
 	- Regular team meetings were held.
+	- Throughout Sprint 2, tasks in the Jira backlog were structured using the epic → user story → task hierarchy for better organization and clarity.
 	- Team members completed their tasks on time and with dedication.
 Communication was maintained via `WhatsApp` and `Google Meet`.

 - **Estimated Story Points to Complete:** `50`